punsalad/projects/README.md

     A small script to generate a year's calendar in HTML.

+- chrome_api_bridge

+    A Google Chrome extension (with helper scripts) to allow access to Chrome's API via Linux shell commands.
+Written nearly entirely by Claude.

 - listmaker

    Translate my wife's handwritten grocery shopping list into a printable HTML list organized for